MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 To make investigation even simpler, you can now create custom queries and save them for later use.

-1. In the **Files** page, use the filters as described above to drill down into your apps as necessary.
+1. In the **Files** page, use the filters as described previously to drill down into your apps as necessary.

 1. After you've finished building your query, select the **Save as** button above the filters.